 Should you invest in cobalt?

 Your cobalt investment strategy depends on your risk appetite.
-If you’re an investor looking for a quick profit, then the best strategy involves buying cobalt investment stocks at low prices and selling them when the price rises.
+If you’re an investor looking for a quick profit, the best strategy involves buying cobalt investment stocks at low prices and selling them when the price rises.
 This is a short-term approach to cobalt investing.
-If you’re looking to invest in cobalt for the long run, then you may be better off investing in ETFs.
+If you’re looking to invest in cobalt for the long run, you may be better off investing in ETFs.

 Ultimately, one question remains: should you invest in cobalt, and is cobalt a good investment?
 You’ll find a number of headlines overhyping cobalt, and for a time, it will be here to stay.
-Consider, however, that a number of efforts are already being made to power electric vehicles without the use of cobalt, and mainly because of the human rights violations in DRC.
+Consider, however, that a number of efforts are already being made to power electric vehicles without the use of cobalt, mainly because of the human rights violations in DRC.

 Several advisors are still bullish on the metal, even if it hasn’t recovered the prices it reached in 2018.
 It’s also very challenging to tell which cobalt companies will lead the market.
 This requires investors, especially those investing with ECG in mind, to do their research and take an educated position.

 With this said, impact investors can profit from investing in cobalt, but only if they do lots of research.
 Ensure you have a deliberate strategy before hopping onto the cobalt party train if the market sentiment starts to move against you.